yutotetuota/IDOL-NOMP/README.md

 # BitZenyPlus - Node Open Mining Portal

-This is a Yespower mining pool based off of Node Open Mining Portal.
+This is a YesPoWer mining pool based off of Node Open Mining Portal.

 Donations for development are greatly appreciated!
   * ZNY: ZmnBu9jPKvVFL22PcwMHSEuVpTxFeCdvNv